 But, upon arrival into Auckland the false promises quickly unravelled.

-Some of the workers were sent to kiwifruit orchards in Tauranga where they were forced to work illegally for long hours, sleep on the floor of overcrowded basements and were paid little, if anything.
+They were forced to work illegally for long hours, sleep on the floor of overcrowded basements and were paid little, if anything.

 Ali was found guilty of 15 people trafficking charges and guilty of 15 charges for aiding and abetting a person to unlawfully enter New Zealand.
 He was also found guilty of one charge for aiding and abetting a person to remain unlawfully in New Zealand.